wd5gnr/1802UNO/readme.md

 TO run it put C0 80 00 at location 0 to jump to it.
 Note it uses RAM at 03FF.
 On power up (but not reset) the first 3 bytes of RAM initialize to C0 80 00.

+The file 1802rom.h only includes another file (1802hilo.h or 1802etops.h) so it is reasonably easy to flip different ROM images around.

 Keyboard
 ===
 The keyboard is mapped like this: